seetaface/SeetaFaceEngine2/README.md

 This face recognition engine is developed by Visual Information Processing and Learning (VIPL) group, Institute of Computing Technology, Chinese Academy of Sciences.
 The open source is now released under BSD-2 license (see [LICENSE](LICENSE) for details), which means the codes can be used freely for both acedemic purpose and industrial products.

+**SeetaFace2 Engine** contains an additional package, **SeetaFace2 Cropper**.
+It can run in Windows and Linux for face data preprocessing.

+* SeetaFace2 Detection.
+See [SeetaFace Cropper](./FaceCropper) for more details.

 ### Contact Info

 If you have any problem on SeetaFace Engine, please contact us by sending email to SeetaFace@vipl.ict.ac.cn.